6 reasons to reevaluate your banking relationship on Valentine’s Day

 Don’t be afraid to switch

 Many bank customers are hesitant to switch banks in part because it seems complicated.
-If you’ve set up online bill pay, for example, and you have multiple automatic payments made throughout the month, unlinking all of your accounts could take some time.
+For instance, you’ve set up online bill pay and you have multiple automatic payments made throughout the month at your bank, unlinking all of your accounts could take some time and a lot of effort.
+The lesson here: Don’t get locked into a relationship of convenience with your bank.
+Learn how to switch to a different bank that will provide the means to a happy and healthy financial life.

 “Make sure all transactions have cleared before switching,” says Paul Golden, spokesman for the National Endowment for Financial Education.